phollemans/cwutils/README.md

 Currently OpenJDK 11 from http://openjdk.java.net is used for development and the Java runtime.
 The easiest way to start tinkering with the code and creating your own custom builds is to:

-* Install a JDK on your local machine (11 or higher).
+* Install a JDK on your local machine (11 or higher) -- REQUIRED.
+* Install the Apache ant and ant-contrib packages -- REQUIRED.
+* Create a copy of this git repository on your local machine.
+* Install LaTeX and GNU awk if you want to generate the PDF user's guide.
+LaTeX and gawk executable paths default to /opt/local/bin, modify the header of scripts/make_docs.sh to adjust this.
+* Install the ej-technologies install4j package if you want to generate installation packages (more about this below).
+If not, comment out the install4j related definitions and tasks in the build.xml file or the build will fail.
 * Install the latest CoastWatch Utilities release from the CoastWatch or Terrenus site.
 Note the installation directory, you'll need this later.
-* Create a copy of this git repository on your local machine.
 * Edit or add various Java source files in the src/ directory in your local copy.
-* Type `ant` (currently tested with Ant 1.10.5) in the root direcotory.
+* Type `ant` (currently tested with Ant 1.10.6) in the root direcotory.
 This creates a new lib/java/cwutils.jar file.
 * Copy lib/java/cwutils.jar to lib/java in your CoastWatch Utilities installation directory.
 * Run the tool you've modified as normal in your installation, either using the command line launcher scripts or the GUI launchers under Windows and Mac.